pasindu-sandima/Velox/readme.md

-# This is a test

-abcd

-edited this
+# VELOX - SLRC 2019

+This repo is used for the development of the robot "Velox" for the robotics competition "SLRC 2019"